scarletbright/avalanche-docs/docs/v1.0/en/api/health.md

 }
 ```

+* `chains.default.bootstrapped`
+     * `timestamp` is the unix timestamp of the when the node was bootstrapped.
+     * `duration` is the duration the node has been up.
+     * `contiguousFailures` is the number of contiguous failures.
+     * `timeOfFirstFailure` is the time of the first failure.
+* `network.validators.heartbeat`
     * `heartbeat` is the unix timestamp of the last time the network handled a message.
     * `timestamp` is the timestamp of the last health check.
     * `duration` is the execution duration of the last health check in milliseconds.
     * `contiguousFailures` is the number of fails that occurred in a row.
     * `timeOfFirstFailure` is the time of the initial transitional failure.

 More information on these measurements can be found in the documentation for the [go-sundheit](https://github.com/AppsFlyer/go-sundheit) library.